 INTRODUCTION

 WRC-12 decided to allocate the frequency band 694-790 MHz in Region 1 to the mobile, except aeronautical mobile, service on a primary basis and identified this band for IMT.
-The allocation will be effective immediately after WRC-15 to be held in November 2015.
+The allocation has been effective since WRC-15.

-The 37th meeting of ECC (Aarhus, June 2014) agreed to develop an ECC Decision on harmonised technical conditions for mobile/fixed communications networks (MFCN) in the 700 MHz (694-790 MHz), on the basis of the CEPT Report 53 [2]noting that this Decision would not be designating this band for MFCN.
+This ECC Decision on harmonised technical conditions for mobile/fixed communications networks (MFCN) in the 700 MHz band has been developed, on the basis of the CEPT Report 53 [2].
 This CEPT Report was produced in response to a mandate from the European Commission, and includes the MFCN frequency arrangement and technical conditions for this band.

 BACKGROUND